-3. May Allow Distressed Sales to Increase Market Volatility.
+3. May Allow Distressed Sales to Increase Market Volatility or Impact a Central Counterparty's Ability to Manage a Member Default.

 In a CDS market with post-trade transparency, distressed sales may increase market volatility by drawing the market toward the prices of the distressed sales, especially for highly illiquid products or in times of market stress.
-These distressed sales may unduly lead other market participants to mark down the value of their CDS portfolios, potentially triggering margin calls and causing additional market stress.
+These distressed sales may unduly lead other market participants to mark down the value of their CDS portfolios, potentially triggering margin calls or causing other forms of market stress.
+Post-trade transparency may also impact a central counterparty's ability to manage member defaults (which may be more likely to occur during times of market stress), as it may impact the pricing and availability of transactions to hedge the defaulting member's portfolio prior to liquidation or auction.